 International shipping is complex, and consolidators vary in the service they offer.
 They might not be able to provide full door-to-door tracking in some countries, and their shipping speed will probably be slower than conventional international parcel services.

 The companies listed in the directory include familiar names such as UPS and DHL, which might be a little confusing, but the listings are for their ecommerce-focused parcel consolidation service, not their standard international delivery service.
-There are also several smaller companies listed such as Globegistics and IBC.
+There are also several smaller companies listed such as IBC.
 These are specialists in international parcel consolidation and should not be passed over just because they’re less well-known.

 Browse the directory for International Shipping services, including reviews, news, related discussions, compatibility information and pricing.